ux-ui-pro/zen-toggle/README.md

 <br>

 ### SCSS
-<sub>Import files if your bundler supports SCSS</sub>
+<sub>Import files if your bundler supports SCSS.</sub>
 ```SCSS
 @import "node_modules/zen-toggle/src/scss/zen-toggle";
 ```

 ### JS
 <sub>Optional.
-It is necessary for the correct operation of focus and ripple effects on iOS devices</sub>
+It is necessary for the correct operation of focus and ripple effects on iOS devices.</sub>
 ```javascript
 import toggleHelper from "zen-toggle"
 ```

 ### Hosting files
-<sub>You can download the zen-toggle package from the [following link](https://github.com/ux-ui-pro/zen-toggle/releases/latest) </sub>
+<sub>You can download the zen-toggle package from the <a href="https://github.com/ux-ui-pro/zen-toggle/releases/latest">following link</a>.</sub>
 ```HTML
 <link rel="stylesheet" href="path-to-the-file/zen-toggle.min.css">
 ```